jediracer/election_analysis/README.md

 # election_analysis

 ## Project Overview
-Colorado Board of Elections ask for an audit of a recent local congressional election by completing the following tasks.
+Colorado Board of Elections requested an audit of a recent local congressional election by completing the following tasks.

 1. Calculate the total number of votes cast.
 2. List the counties in the precinct.